I will always remember the day. In a moment of overwhelming frustration, my teenage son blurted a totally unexpected yet brutally honest statement.

 Telling kids to “get over it” is easier said than done.

-Soon I found myself being extra careful in sharing personal stories from my past – especially ones that reinforce his “fantasy of the perfect parent.”
+Soon I found myself being extra careful in sharing personal stories from my younger years – especially ones that reinforce his “fantasy of the perfect parent.”
 I had little choice.
-You see, triggering his sense of unworthiness with my words happened easily – which made me seem even more perfect.
+You see, triggering his sense of unworthiness with my innocent words happens easily – which makes me seem even more perfect.

 Like the time I talked in class and spent an hour in the hallway.
 Of course, the principal walked by – not once but twice.